Solar energy is a valuable renewable energy source that can help reduce greenhouse gas emissions as well as stimulate the economy.

 - Renewable Resource—solar is an inexhaustible resource with endless possibilities.
 The amount of energy from the sun that falls to the earth in one day could supply the entire world's energy needs for 27 years!1

-- Energy Independence—producing more renewable energy at home helps secure America's energy future
+- Solar installations produce more renewable energy at home, which helps secure America's energy future.

 A solar PV system is a set of connected solar panels, or PV modules, that generate direct current (DC) electricity by absorbing energy directly from the sun.

 Is it that simple?
 Almost!
 While these systems generate DC electricity, all of your household appliances use alternating current (AC) electricity.
-Therefore, the DC electricity from the panels must go into an inverter to convert it into AC electricity.
-Now it can be used by your house or goes back to the electric grid.
+Therefore, the DC electricity from the panels must go into an inverter to convert it to AC electricity.
+Now it can be used by your house or go back to the electric grid.